safeFBDC-TU-Darmstadt/HAP1-Prototype/index.markdown

 In return, this imposes several real-world challenges on the development of our practical machine learning solutions.
 For instance, the popular simple averaging across individual client models, employed regularly in modern federated machine learning, does not only struggle when data heterogeneity is increased, but also allows for easy privacy violations  through attacks on the averaging procedure:

-> *User Label Leakage from Gradients in Federated Learning*,
+> *User Label Leakage from Gradients in Federated Learning*;
-> Authors: Aidmar Wainakh, Fabrizio Ventola, Till Müßig, Jens Keim, Carlos Garcia Cordero, Ephraim Zimmer, Tim Grube, Kristian Kersting, Max Mühlhäuser (2022)
+> Authors: Aidmar Wainakh, Fabrizio Ventola, Till Müßig, Jens Keim, Carlos Garcia Cordero, Ephraim Zimmer, Tim Grube, Kristian Kersting, Max Mühlhäuser;
-> Published in: Proceedings on Privacy Enhancing Technologies (PoPETS); a previous version also as arXiv preprint arXiv:2105.09369.
+> Published in: Proceedings on Privacy Enhancing Technologies (PoPETS) 2022; a previous version also as arXiv preprint arXiv:2105.09369;
 > Repository: https://github.com/tklab-tud/llg

  To overcome this hurdle, we are presently developing solutions that allow communication to actively acknowledge and handle discrepancies in client data, while also retaining privacy through synthetic data generation processes.
 Our respectively proposed approaches to replace original data with generated privatized synthetic data for collaborative processing are currently undergoing a double-blind peer-review publication process.
 Their transfer to specific financial use-cases is presently being evaluated and in progress.